 To travel for University business

-Approval: First, fill out an INSTAAR Travel Authorization Form.
+Approval for domestic travel: Before you book your travel, fill out an INSTAAR Travel Authorization Form.
 This insures you have the funding to travel and that the travel is considered conduct of CU business.
-Travel funded by sponsored projects (grants) requires a specific statement as to the business purpose of the travel—why is it important for the research project that the travel happen.
-(If you are using a Mac, please fill out the form using Adobe Acrobat® or Adobe Acrobat Reader®—not Mac Preview.
-This will keep your accounting person from running into any Mac vs. Windows issues.)
+If you are using a Mac, please fill out the form using Adobe Acrobat® or Adobe Acrobat Reader®—not Mac Preview.
+This will keep your Accounting Specialist from running into any Mac vs. Windows issues.

-See your Accounting Technician about whether you need to get a CU travel card if you don’t have one already.
-This card can be used to pay for hotels, ground transportation, rental cars and gas, airport parking, etc. To get it, you must take online training (log in, click the My.Training tab, click “Click here for SkillSoft - CU Learning Center Online and Instructor Led Training (ILT),” search for travel, and click “CU: Travel and Travel Card Training”).
+See your Accounting Specialist about whether you need to get a CU travel card if you don’t already have one.
+This card can be used to pay for hotels, ground transportation, rental cars and gas, airport parking, etc. If you need one, your Accounting Specialist will help you fill out a travel card application and guide you to the required training.

-Use your A Card (your accounting technician has one if you don’t) for conference registration.
-If you pay for this from personal funds, you can’t be reimbursed until the trip is finished.
+The preferred method of paying for conference and abstract registrations is to use a Procurement Card.
+If you pay for this from personal funds, you cannot be reimbursed until after the trip is complete.

 Book your trip through either

 - phone: 303 694-8744 toll-free: 1 855 462-8885

 - business hours: Monday-Friday 7:00 a.m.-5:30 p.m.
 Mountain Time